WICG/display-locking/README.md

 Specifically, we propose a concept of *display locking* an element.

 If an element is display locked, it means that
-**any DOM, style, layout updates to its subtree are not rendered immediately**.
+**any DOM, style or layout updates to its subtree are not rendered immediately**.
 Instead, when allowed, the user agent will process rendering updates *co-operatively*, yielding periodically to allow script or user interactions to happen.
 The web author can also commit/unlock the lock,